Here you can find information about G10 currencies and best Forex robots for trading them.

 USD – The continuation of the explosive scenario implies the weakness of the US dollar but an increase in the yield of US binds does not allow it to fall sharply.

 The best forex robot for trading USD is FxStabilizer which brings stable profit in any market situation.

-EUR is one of the most popular currencies that’s why we have wide range of robots for trading it.
-Here is the best forex robots we have for EUR currency FxStabilizer, Forex inControl, FXChargerMAX, FXGOODWAY.
+EUR is one of the most popular currencies that’s why we have a wide range of robots for trading it.
+Here are the best forex robots we have for EUR currency FxStabilizer, Forex inControl, FXChargerMAX, FXGOODWAY.

 JPY – Yen suffers under the weight of improved risk appetite and increased bond yields.
 Crosses with JPY are likely to show the greatest beta, both to the continuation of the current complacent mood in the market and to their possible termination.

 GBP – A prolonged postponement in Brexit harms the pound.
 EURGBP entered the reversal zone – from 0.8650 to about 0.8700 – and there is a risk of further upward movement if the level of 1.3000 is broken through the GBPUSD pair.

 CHF – The easing of CHF is now the most stable movement among the G10 currencies and will probably show a high beta for any continuation of the explosive scenario (especially for any increase in bond yield).